 This report focuses on the modelling and prior components of the prototype.
-It complements the reports on Earth observations (CHE D5.1), data assimilation methodology (CHE D5.5) and uncertainty representation (CHE D5.7).
-Modelling and prior information encapsulate our current knowledge and understanding of physical (e.g. atmospheric transport), biological (e.g. photosynthesis and ecosystem respiration) and chemical processes (affecting co-emitted reactive species like NO_x, CO and CH4), as well as human activity (e.g. fossil fuel energy production) that control the CO2 exchange between the earth surface and the atmosphere.
+It complements the reports on Earth observations (CHE D5.2), data assimilation methodology (CHE D5.6) and uncertainty representation (CHE D5.8).
+Modelling and prior information encapsulate our current knowledge and understanding of physical (e.g. atmospheric transport), biological (e.g. photosynthesis and ecosystem respiration) and chemical processes (affecting co-emitted reactive species like nitrogen oxides (NO_x), carbon monoxide (CO) and methane (CH4), as well as human activity (e.g. fossil fuel energy production) that control the CO2 exchange between the earth surface and the atmosphere.
 This knowledge and information are crucial to fill the gaps in the observing system and connect observations with the CO2 emissions and natural fluxes that need to be monitored.

 The different model components and prior information of the emissions are shown in Figures 1 and 2.
-Some model components will play a role of observation operators (linking observations to CO2 fluxes) and others will provide prior flux information in the data assimilation process described in CHE D5.5.
-The individual components can be either coupled or integrated together in the forward model configuration which propagates the information from the surface fluxes to the atmospheric CO2 concentrations forward in time.
+Some model components will play a role of observation operators (linking observations to CO_2 fluxes) and others will provide prior flux information in the data assimilation process described in CHE D5.6.
+The individual components can be either coupled or integrated together in the forward model configuration which propagates the information from the surface fluxes to the atmospheric CO_2 concentrations forward in time.
 In an offline system (Figure 1), the components are connected through input/output streams.
 The components are designed to be run separately without allowing for feedbacks.
 In online models (Figure 2) the components are fully integrated, ultimately becoming an Earth System Model.
 They share the mapping and input data, ensuring consistency between components and they can interact with each other, allowing for the representation of complex feedbacks.
 The degree of coupling or integration can vary between different models and configurations.
 Offline models are faster and not as costly to run as ESMs.
-Whereas online models based on prognostic equations can be used to predict the atmospheric CO2 state forward in time from days (e.g. Agusti-Panareda et al., 2014) to decades (e.g. Friedlingstein et al., 2006).
+Whereas online models based on prognostic equations can be used to predict the atmospheric CO_2 state forward in time from days (e.g. Agusti-Panareda et al., 2014) to decades (e.g. Friedlingstein et al., 2006).

 Section 3 provides a detailed description of the essential components in the model and prior information for the prototype.
 The strategy for their implementation in the protype is outlined in section 3.1.
 The model components are grouped into atmospheric transport which affects all the atmospheric tracers (section 3.2) and prior fluxes and other processes (e.g. chemistry) which vary depending on the species (section 3.3).
 Model development is essential to ensure a more accurate interpretation of observations and a more accurate representation of prior information.
 For example, the hourly to daily variation of the CO2 signal from biogenic fluxes and anthropogenic emissions is often correlated with the signal from atmospheric transport.
 These processes need to be understood and represented in the model to be able to interpret the high temporal and spatial variability in the observed CO2.
 In this report, the different challenges are addressed by going through the different components in the model, listing their options for implementation in the prototype and the approaches to evaluate their accuracy.
-Sections 4 and 5 list the immediate requirements for the implementation of the prototype by 2023 and the research needs for the next 5 to 10 years.
-Section 6 concludes with a list of the work planned for the final report due in September 2020.
+Recent developments on tracer transport modelling, plume simulations from emission hotspots, urban modelling and biogenic fluxes from vegetation are highlighted in section 4.
+Sections 5 and 6 list the immediate requirements for the implementation of the prototype by 2023 and the research needs for the next 5 to 10 years.
+A summary of the immediate priorities for further development in the prototype is provided in section 7.